qwangmsk/Melanoma-Detect/README.md

-# Evaluating GPT-5 for Melanoma Detection Using Dermoscopic Images
+# Evaluating GPT-5 for Melanoma Detection Using Dermatologic Images

 The objective of this project is to comprehensively evaluate the performance of the newly released GPT-5 (in Section 1) and GPT-5.2 (in Section 2) for melanoma detection.